rebeccaly/virgil/wiki/glossary.md

 ## CryptoSPI
 The system program interface used with a cryptographic service provider (CSP).

-## Data Encryption
-See encryption.

-## Data Encryption Function
-See encryption and decryption functions.

 ## Decryption
 The process of converting ciphertext to plaintext.
 Decryption is the opposite of encryption.

-## DER
-See Distinguished Encoding Rules.

-## DH
-See Diffie-Hellman algorithm.

 ## Diffie-Hellman algorithm
 (DH) A public key algorithm used for secure key exchange.
 Diffie-Hellman cannot be used for data encryption.
 This algorithm is specified as the key exchange algorithm.